 Building habits is hard!
-It takes consistency and perseverance, and can be even more difficult if you’re doing it alone.
-One practice I found especially helpful—and still use in graduate school—is grabbing a friend.
-You can structure your partnered work time based on your needs.
-Here’s a personal example.
+It takes consistency and perseverance, and can be particularly difficult if you’re doing it alone.
+Something I found to be especially helpful—and still do it in graduate school—is working with a friend.
+Structuring partnered work time based on your needs can be extremely effective for amping up your productivity.

-My friend and I meet (at a previously agreed upon time) at a coffee shop to grab a caffeinated drink to-go.
+For instance, my friend and I will meet (at a previously agreed upon time) at a coffee shop to grab a caffeinated to-go drink.
 From there, we’ll head to either the library, practice rooms, or other quiet areas for work.
-During set-up and prior to work, we exchange goals for the work session.
+During set-up and prior to work, we share our goals for the work session.
 Perhaps I want to finish learning a piece, or start an article draft, or answer emails I’ve been putting off.
 Then we work!
-Afterwards, we’ll discuss things we accomplished, and what we’ll continue to work on.
+Afterwards, we’ll discuss what we accomplished and what we still need to work on.

 Grabbing a drink prior to starting is a good “start” signal for my mind.
 I know that once I’ve got that beverage, the next few hours after will be a time for steady focus.
 If you don’t like caffeinated drinks or don’t want to spend money, you can use different “start” markers.
 Some other “start signals” I use: